prolic/PhpDisruptor/README.md

 Info
 ----
-This project will get continued, when PHP 7 and pthreads 3 are released in final versions.
+This project will is discontinued and archived.
+PHP's pthreads extensions has been archived already.

 Requirements